KezzaMcFezza/DefconExpanded/docs/audio_preferences.md

 This project adds robust, consistent protection against clipping across SDL and DirectSound backends by combining a fixed headroom margin with backend‑specific peak protection.

 Use the settings below to tune behavior.
-The one knob that matters most for “don’t clip” is SoundHeadroomDb; the limiter (SDL) and dynamic attenuation (DirectSound) provide extra safety only when needed.
+The shared headroom stage is now optional: enable it with `SoundHeadroomEnabled = 1` when you want a fixed safety margin applied everywhere.
+Once enabled, `SoundHeadroomDb` remains the primary “don’t clip” knob; the limiter (SDL) and dynamic attenuation (DirectSound) provide extra safety only when needed.

 Quick toggles (default off)

+- SoundHeadroomEnabled = 0
+  - Shared fixed headroom stage.
+Set to 1 when you want a constant pre-mix margin applied on both backends.
 - SoundLimiter = 0
   - SDL mix‑bus limiter.
 Set to 1 if you want automatic peak catching on the software mixer.
 - SoundSDLDynEnabled = 0